nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 Let's apply the same for our `orders` library.

-- generate a new component `OrderListComponent` in `libs/orders` and export it in the corresponding `index.ts` file
+- generate a new component `OrdersComponent` in `libs/orders` and export it in the corresponding `index.ts` file
 - import it into the `app.routes.ts` and render it via the routing mechanism whenever a user hits the `/orders` route

 In the end, your `app.routes.ts` should look similar to this: